RoundQube/marketmove/README.md

 # marketmove
-Calculate historial market moves
+Calculate historial market moves (by points or percentages)

-This script will show market moves over the input dataset based on user input (days and percentage).
+This script will show market moves over the input dataset based on user input (days and percentage or days and points).

 Pre-requisites:
 To ensure the script runs on your system, you will need